Updating a Tuscan brown home, 6 tips, blog post, interior design, Paper Moon Painting

 updating a tuscan brown home, step 4, no heavy drapes eliminate heavy draperies

-• This next one is emotionally easier: replace all your tan lamp shades with new ones in white or cream!
-But don’t get the old bell-shaped or flared style.
+This one’s easy: replace all your tan lamp shades with new ones in white or cream.
+But don’t use the old bell-shaped or flared style.
 Lamp shades now are straight-sided, like simple drum shapes or rectangles.
 In this picture below, I’d remove the ivy, replace the lampshade with a cream one, and put in cream or off-white candles.
 The table is pretty enough.
 Paint out the brown walls, and you’re practically updated already!

 outdated brown lampshade table vignette

-By the way, don’t be in a hurry to replace your artwork, even if it’s in a key “focal point” area like above the fireplace.
+By the way, don’t be in a hurry to put new artwork in place of the old, even if it’s in a key focal point like above the fireplace.
 Give yourself some time to realign your senses with a less busy space.
-You can always fill the gaps in later, but live with it as-is for several weeks first.
+You can always fill the gaps in later, but just take down the old, outdated prints first, then live with it as-is for several weeks.

 Here’s what I mean by prints that have got to go: